-Here is this latest issue of Breaking News -- the e-newsletter of the Gateway Regional School District.
+Here is your new issue of Breaking News -- the e-newsletter of the Gateway Regional School District.
 We are always looking for feedback and ideas to improve the newsletter, so please feel free to contact us!

 WEBLINK OF THE WEEK:

 - DOMESTIC VIOLENCE SERVICES AVAILABLE IN THE HILLTOWNS: Hilltown Safety at Home (HS@H) provides a part-time domestic violence Advocate to hilltown residents who call 413-559-8039.
-The Advocate can help with safety planning, with understanding people who abuse, with understanding the court system, with transportation to court if needed, and with accessing critical support services.
-The Advocate can work with people on the phone or in person, and can also help friends and family members who are trying to support a loved one who is being abused.
 If you need help in an emergency, call 911 or the Safe Passage hotline at 1-888-345-5282.

 - GATEWAY SCHOOL SAFETY HOTLINE: Students, parents, staff and communitymembers are reminded that any school safety concern can be reported to our hotline by calling 685-1050.

 - GATEWAY SAFE SCHOOLS PLAN: In the event of an emergency at your child's school, please do not call or drive to your child's school.
 We need to keep phone lines and roadways clear in an emergency.
 Please remain by your phone and wait for information and instructions from school staff, which will be sent using our auto-dialer.
-It is important that parents keep school secretaries up-to-date with their contact information.
+Parents are advised to keep school secretaries up-to-date with their contact information.

 Wendy V. Long, Editor